-When a friend informed him “you have been selected, for the England tour’, Randhir Singh took it as an April fool joke.
-He had, no doubt performed well with the ball this season, but still—As his family, members sat before the television for the news.
-Randhir grew nervous.
+When a friend informed him, “You have been selected for the England tour’, Randhir Singh took it as an April fool joke.
+He had no doubt performed well with the ball this season, but still, as his family and members sat before the television for the news, Randhir grew nervous.
 The newsreader began reading the names of the members of the Indian team.
-As the name “Randhir Singh” was announced, there was an outburst of joy in the house of this pace bowler who had arrived on the Indian cricket scene with a bang.
+As the name “Randhir Singh” was announced, there was an outburst of joy in the house of this pace bowler, who had arrived on the Indian cricket scene with a bang.
 His place in the Indian team was the result of long years of hard work and timely recognition of his talents.

 Incidentally, after a long time, a cricketer from Bihar will represent India in international cricket.
-Randhir, however, is a product of Delhi for he learned his entire cricket in the Capital.
-Randhir Singh was born on 16 August 1957, his first love was badminton though he played all other games, but he took to cricket seriously only after entering college.
-The man to spot his latent talents was his PGDAV college coach Tariq Sinha.
+Randhir, however, is a product of Delhi for he learned his entire cricket in the capital.
+Randhir Singh was born on August 16, 1957.
+His first love was badminton, though he played all other games, but he took cricket seriously only after entering college.
+The man to spot his latent talents was his PGDAV college coach, Tariq Sinha.

 LATE STARTER

-Playing for PGDAV in the Inter-College Tournament in 1975-76, Randhir claimed seven wickets for 11 runs against Shri Ram College of Commerce.
+Playing for PGDAV in the Inter-College Tournament in 1975–76, Randhir claimed seven wickets for 11 runs against Shri Ram College of Commerce.
 That performance marked the arrival of Randhir as a speed merchant.
-Next year he represented Delhi in the C K Nayudu both at the Inter-State and Inter-Zone levels and was selected to attend the national coaching camp at Bombay under former Test skipper Hemu Adhikari.
-In 1977-78 he was selected to play for Delhi in the Ranji Trophy.
-Randhlir migrated to Orissa In 1979-80 where he took 14 wickets with the best figures of Ave for 43 against Bihar.
-The same year he played for East Zone in the Deodbar Trophy.
+Next year, he represented Delhi in the C K Nayudu both at the inter-state and inter-zone levels and was selected to attend the national coaching camp at Bombay under former Test skipper Hemu Adhikari.
+In 1977–78, he was selected to play for Delhi in the Ranji Trophy.
+Randhir migrated to Orissa In 1979–80, he took 14 wickets with the best figures of Ave for 43 against Bihar.
+The same year, he played for East Zone in the Deodbar Trophy.

-Switching his allegiance to Bihar in 1980-81 Randhir claimed four for 83 against Bengal.
-Playing for East Zone in Duleep Trophy, he performed well in the semi-final against North Zone and the final against West in which he bagged four wickets.
-Randhir Singh had a rousing start in the 1981-82 season.
+Switching his allegiance to Bihar in 1980–81, Randhir claimed four for 83 against Bengal.
+Playing for East Zone in the Duleep Trophy, he performed well in the semi-final against North Zone and the final against West, in which he bagged four wickets.
+Randhir Singh had a rousing start in the 1981–82 season.
 In the Deodhar Trophy, he took two wickets in the first over of the match against Central Zone.
-In the Wills Trophy, with three for 18 against UP he got the best bowlers award.
+In the Wills Trophy, with three for 18 against UP, he got the best bowler award.
 At Kanpur in the final against Bombay in the same tournament, he chipped in with the wickets of Sandip Patil and Suru Nayak.

 REWARDING SEASON